-I was influenced to do the teaching course because of the ambition I had always had from a young age to be a primary school teacher.
-Growing up, I always knew that I wanted to go into teaching and so I chose GCSEs and A-levels that would help me get into university and train to be a teacher.
+Growing up, I knew that I wanted to go into teaching so I chose GCSEs and A-levels that would help me get into university and train to be a teacher.

-Whilst the salary and holidays of a teacher were always appealing, to me that wasn’t the biggest factor; the biggest factor was wanting to achieve my ambition.
+Whilst the salary and holidays of a teacher were always appealing, the biggest factor was wanting to achieve my ambition.

-Every aspect of the teaching degree was valuable to the profession that I am in now.
-The placements gave me a really true experience of planning, teaching, assessing and everything that teaching involves.
+Every element of the teaching degree was valuable to the profession that I am in now.
+The placements gave me a true experience of planning, teaching, assessing and everything that teaching involves.

-I’ve got three moments that really stood out - and still stand out for me.
+Three moments still stand out for me.
 The first was the opportunity to work with UpBeat was fantastic, being able to work with other organisations was a very enjoyable and worthwhile experience.

 The next was a forest school session that we had with one of the academics Linda Davidge-Smith.
 Having a day in the forest school area to learn how to use the outdoor area in our own teaching was brilliant, toasting marshmallows on the fire that we made was a bonus too and I still have the bow and arrow that we made out of wood.